Aitslab/Covid19/README.md

 1. SARS-CoV-2 synonyms (sars-cov-2_synonyms.txt)  (virus terms)
 2. COVID-19 synonyms  (covid-19_synonym.txt)      (disease terms)
 3. SARS-CoV-2 variant terms (variants.txt)        (variant terms)
-4. SARS-CoV-2 common mutations
+4. SARS-CoV-2 common mutations                    (mutation terms)

-For this version of manuscript (v3), we have updated (sars-cov-2_synonyms.txt) and saved as supplemental_file1_v3.txt, covid-19_synonym.txt and have it as supplemental_file2_v3.txt and variants.txt as supplemental_file3_v3.txt.
+For this version of manuscript (v3), we have updated (sars-cov-2_synonyms.txt) and saved as supplemental_file1.txt, covid-19_synonym.txt and have it as supplemental_file2.txt and variants.txt as supplemental_file3.txt and added sarscov2_mutations.txt as  supplemental_file4.txt .

 Previous versions of this manuscript, files and all references are summarized in:
 [(previous_versions)](https://github.com/Aitslab/corona)

-For this version, for being able to run dictionary-based tagger first it is good to create an environment.
+For this version, for being able to run dictionary-based tagger first it is good to create an environment ([EasyNER, version 2 (v2.0.0)](https://github.com/Aitslab/EasyNER/tree/main/scripts/)).

 Set up an conda environment
 ```console